All students must complete the FAFSA (Free Application for Federal Student Aid) for all forms of financial aid. The FAFSA can be filed online.

 Please visit the Financial Aid page for details.

-You'll receive a letter from the Office of Financial Aid when your offer is ready to be viewed online.
+You'll receive an email from the Office of Financial Aid when your offer is ready to be viewed online.
 Click on the “Financial aid award” link to see your award.
 If you filed the FAFSA and no award appears, please check with the financial aid office to see if we are missing any information by calling 203-582-8750.

 All admitted first-year students are given consideration for merit-based scholarships and recipients are notified in their letter of acceptance.
 Scholarships are based on our review of your rank in class and highest critical reading plus math SAT scores or the highest ACT composite score.